abhijithvijayan/web-extension-starter/README.md

 Ensure you have

 - [Node.js](https://nodejs.org) 10 or later installed
-- [Yarn](https://yarnpkg.com) v1 or v2 installed

 Then run the following:

-- `yarn install` to install dependencies.
+- `npm install` to install dependencies.
-- `yarn run dev:chrome` to start the development server for chrome extension
+- `npm run dev:chrome` to start the development server for chrome extension
-- `yarn run dev:firefox` to start the development server for firefox addon
+- `npm run dev:firefox` to start the development server for firefox addon
-- `yarn run dev:opera` to start the development server for opera extension
+- `npm run dev:opera` to start the development server for opera extension
-- `yarn run build:chrome` to build chrome extension
+- `npm run build:chrome` to build chrome extension
-- `yarn run build:firefox` to build firefox addon
+- `npm run build:firefox` to build firefox addon
-- `yarn run build:opera` to build opera extension
+- `npm run build:opera` to build opera extension
-- `yarn run build` builds and packs extensions all at once to extension/ directory
+- `npm run build` builds and packs extensions all at once to extension/ directory

 ### Development

-- `yarn install` to install dependencies.
+- `npm install` to install dependencies.
 - To watch file changes in development

   - Chrome
-    - `yarn run dev:chrome`
+    - `npm run dev:chrome`
   - Firefox
-    - `yarn run dev:firefox`
+    - `npm run dev:firefox`
   - Opera
-    - `yarn run dev:opera`
+    - `npm run dev:opera`

 - **Load extension in browser**